Brand equity is one of those concepts that’ thrown around quite a lot, but not always understood.

 Brand equity is a measurement of the value of a brand as determined by things like loyalty, awareness, associations, and perceived quality.

-Positive customer perceptions, experiences, and associations create positive brand equity, while negative customer perceptions, experiences, and associations lead to negative brand equity.
+When it comes to branding, positive customer perceptions, experiences, and associations create positive equity, while negative customer perceptions, experiences, and associations lead to negative equity.

 The concept of brand equity was first put forth by the renowned brand strategy expert David Aaker in the 1980s.
 The idea changed the game for branding and marketing specialists, moving their disciplines from the realm of tactics to that of executive-level strategy.